mhus/mhus-hsync/README.md

 A big problem of rsync is that it is not possible to synchrionize files over the very common protocol 'http' or 'https'.
 To solve the requirement I created this project.
 The goals should be synchronizing files over http using different programming languages.
 Therefore a simple protocol will do the job.

-The tool consists of a server (HTTP) side and a client side.
+The tool consists of a (HTTP) server side and a client side.
 For both there will be different implementations in different languages but with the same protocol.
 In this way the software is compatible and able to work cross over.

-Prefered server side language is PHP and Java (Servlet implementation).
+Preferred server side language is PHP and Java (Servlet implementation).
 The first cliend side is Java but the job should also be done with Python.
-Maybe a C# implementation is should be done.
+Maybe a C# implementation should be done also.

 ## Versions